 Diabetes is serious, but it doesn’t have to be the life-altering diagnosis that many people envision.
 Our diabetes specialists want to hear your concerns and they’ll help you understand the type of diabetes you’re dealing with and the adjustments you’ll need to make to manage it.

 CHI St. Joseph Health is a regional leader in the field of diabetes treatment.
-With a multidisciplinary approach to addressing possible complications caused by diabetes, our diabetes specialists are experts at managing Type I, Type II and autoimmune diabetes.
+With a multidisciplinary approach to addressing possible complications caused by diabetes, our diabetes specialists are experts at managing Type 1, Type 2 and autoimmune diabetes.

 In treating this chronic disease, your primary care physician may encourage you to consult with an endocrinologist (physician who specializes in glands and the hormones they produce), an eye doctor, kidney specialist, wound care expert, dietitian, diabetes educator, and other professionals.